 Families and Bands

 A family unit was a man, his wives, children and elders.
-Multiple families lived, worked and traveled together, in bands of about 50 people.
+Multiple families lived, worked and travelled together, in bands of about 50 people.

 Several bands would join together at large camps during the summer.
 They traded and participated in ceremonies and celebrations.
 They also joined together for buffalo hunts in areas like Head-Smashed-In.
 The goal was to butcher enough buffalo to satisfy the needs of the community and create stores for the long winter months.